-As one of the Hawaiian Islands, Kauai is a popular spot for tourists.
-The island hosts some of the most unique accommodations in Hawaii.
-These are our highest recommendations for places to stay in Kauai.
+As one of the Hawaiian Islands, Kauai is a buzzing spot for tourists.
+The island hosts some of the most unique accommodations in Hawaii – including trendy Hawaiian treehouses!
+These are our favorite recommendations for places to stay in Kauai.

 Best Airbnb in Kauai: Oceanview Studio